cedmandocdoc/redefining-observable/README.md

 ## Introduction

-Observable is the building block of reactive application, it is useful for logic that deals with asynchrony like promises, timeouts, web sockets and dom events.
+Observable is the building block of reactive application, it is useful for logic that deals with asynchrony like promises, timeouts, web sockets, and dom events.
 Based on the article [Learning Observable By Building Observable](https://medium.com/@benlesh/learning-observable-by-building-observable-d5da57405d87) authored by Ben Lesh, Observable is defined as a function that takes an observer and returns a function.
-It connects the observer to something that produce values and returns a means to cancel the connection.
+It connects the observer to something that produces values and returns a means to cancel the connection.

 The definition is widely known and appears on other articles as well, check out the links below for references.